Linneus/PlatinumAPManual/README.md

 ## Saving your ROM

 When you’re done, hit “Randomize (Save)” in the top right to name/save your newly randomized ROM somewhere.
 You may also consider using the “Save Settings” option to revisit your options easily in the future.
+After saving, I would also recommend using the "Produce File" button to easily reproduce your ROM with the exact randomization in case of any issue that may require a new ROM or patch.

 ## Cheat Files